-Windows (two versions are available):
+Windows (two versions available):

-How to use the Widget
+Using the Widget

 You must have your Squarecap account set up and be able to log in through the normal browser interface before you can use the widget.

 It is best to create a session using the Browser interface.
 You don't have to put your questions into the session if you don't need to, because they could come from your PPT slide, but the session could be given a title and saved.
 By default every created session has one question in it.

 Launch the widget from your desktop just like you would launch any other desktop application by simply clicking on the icon

 - Click on Sign In and use your school credentials to sign In just like you would using the Browser